 We anticipate that our general and administrative expenses will increase in the future as we increase our headcount to support our continued research activities and development of our product candidates.
 We also anticipate that we will continue to incur increased accounting, audit, legal, regulatory, compliance, director and officer insurance costs as well as investor and public relations expenses associated with being a public company.
 We anticipate the additional costs for these services will substantially increase our general and administrative expenses.
 Additionally, if and when we believe a regulatory approval of a product candidate appears likely, we anticipate an increase in payroll and expense as a result of our preparation for commercial operations, especially as it relates to the sales and marketing of our product candidate.

 Other (Expense) Income, Net

-Other (expense) income, net primarily consists of interest income earned on our cash and cash equivalents and changes in foreign currency.
+Other (expense) income, net primarily consists of interest income earned on our cash and cash equivalents and changes in foreign currency, and interest expense related to our Term Loan Agreement.

 Consolidated Results of Operations